CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FabricApplianceRole.md

 `func (o *FabricApplianceRole) HasEthNetworkGroupPolicy() bool`

 HasEthNetworkGroupPolicy returns a boolean if a field has been set.

+### GetFlowControlPolicy

+`func (o *FabricApplianceRole) GetFlowControlPolicy() FabricFlowControlPolicyRelationship`

+GetFlowControlPolicy returns the FlowControlPolicy field if non-nil, zero value otherwise.

+### GetFlowControlPolicyOk

+`func (o *FabricApplianceRole) GetFlowControlPolicyOk() (*FabricFlowControlPolicyRelationship, bool)`

+GetFlowControlPolicyOk returns a tuple with the FlowControlPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFlowControlPolicy

+`func (o *FabricApplianceRole) SetFlowControlPolicy(v FabricFlowControlPolicyRelationship)`

+SetFlowControlPolicy sets FlowControlPolicy field to given value.

+### HasFlowControlPolicy

+`func (o *FabricApplianceRole) HasFlowControlPolicy() bool`

+HasFlowControlPolicy returns a boolean if a field has been set.

+### GetLinkControlPolicy

+`func (o *FabricApplianceRole) GetLinkControlPolicy() FabricLinkControlPolicyRelationship`

+GetLinkControlPolicy returns the LinkControlPolicy field if non-nil, zero value otherwise.

+### GetLinkControlPolicyOk

+`func (o *FabricApplianceRole) GetLinkControlPolicyOk() (*FabricLinkControlPolicyRelationship, bool)`

+GetLinkControlPolicyOk returns a tuple with the LinkControlPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLinkControlPolicy

+`func (o *FabricApplianceRole) SetLinkControlPolicy(v FabricLinkControlPolicyRelationship)`

+SetLinkControlPolicy sets LinkControlPolicy field to given value.

+### HasLinkControlPolicy

+`func (o *FabricApplianceRole) HasLinkControlPolicy() bool`

+HasLinkControlPolicy returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)